 During the year ended August 31, 2023, the Company entered into an agreement (the "Vale Agreement") with Vale Canada Limited ("Vale").
-The Vale Agreement grants the Company the option to acquire a 100% interest in the surface and mineral rights of the Crean Hill 3 Property (to a vertical depth of 550 metres), which in contiguous with the West Graham Project, in consideration for certain rights and royalties that will be extended to Vale across the Project.
-In order the exercise the option, the Company must pay \$1,000,000 in cash.
+The Vale Agreement grants the Company the option to acquire a 100% interest in the surface and mineral rights of the Crean Hill 3 Property (to a vertical depth of 550 metres), which is contiguous with the West Graham Project, in consideration for certain rights and royalties that will be extended to Vale across the a portion of Project.
+In order the exercise the option, the Company must pay \$1,000,000 in cash after completing a Feasibility Study.